 - 1. Extensions to existing recreation grounds: - a.
-Land east of recreation ground, Over 2.19 ha. - b.
-Land east of Bar Lane, Stapleford and west of the access road to Green Hedge Farm 1.42 ha. - c.
-Land north of Hatton's Road, Longstanton 2.65 ha. - d.
-Land north of recreation ground, Swavesey 2.16 ha. - e.
-Land at Grange Field, Church Street, Great Shelford 2.5 ha. - f.
-Land north of former EDF site, Ely Road, Milton 3.1 ha. - 2.
-New Sites: - g.
-Land known as Bypass Farm, west of Cottenham Road, Histon 3.5 ha. - h.
-Land south of Granhams Road, Great Shelford 4.8 ha. - 9.4 The Council has published an updated Recreation and Open Space Study 2013.
+Land east of Bar Lane, Stapleford and west of the access road to Green Hedge Farm 1.42ha. - b.
+Land north of Hatton's Road, Longstanton 2.65ha. - c.
+Land north of former EDF site, Ely Road, Milton 3.1ha. - 2.
+New Sites: - d.
+Land known as Bypass Farm, west of Cottenham Road, Histon 3.5ha. - e.
+Land south of Granhams Road, Great Shelford 4.8ha. - 9.4 The Council has published an updated Recreation and Open Space Study 2013.
 This has provided information on the provision of open space within the district and how this is meeting local need.
-As a result of this review\sites for open space and recreation uses have been carried forward from the previous Plan and others have been identified in conjunction with the relevant local parish council in areas where there is an identified shortage of existing provision.
+As a result of this review sites for open space and recreation uses have been carried forward from the previous Plan and others have been identified in conjunction with the relevant local parish council in areas where there is an identified shortage of existing provision.
+Where other shortages may exist or arise during the plan period, Parish Councils have the option of preparing Neighbourhood Plans.
+These provide a further means of achieving open space allocations in parishes to meet local needs, particularly given the circumstances of site delivery and maintenance arrangements that are typical in South Cambridgeshire Parishes.